-Iraq shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Iraq.
+The Government of Japan shall grant or renew as quickly as possible appropriate visas, where required, for each Agency inspector designated for Japan.

-Conduct and visits of inspectors
+Conduct and visits of Agency inspectors

-Inspectors, in exercising their functions under Articles 48 and 71-75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
-In particular inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
-If inspectors consider that in pursuance of Articles 74 and 75, particular operations in a facility should be carried out by the operator, they shall make a request therefor.
+Agency inspectors, in exercising their functions under Articles 48 and 71 to 75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
+In particular, Agency inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
+If Agency inspectors consider that in pursuance of Articles 74 and 75, particular operations in a facility should be carried out by the operator, they shall make a request therefor.

-When inspectors require services available in Iraq, including the use of equipment, in connection with the performance of inspections, Iraq shall facilitate the procurement of such services and the use of such equipment by inspectors.
+When Agency inspectors require services available in Japan, including the use of equipment, in connection with the performance of inspections, the Government of Japan shall facilitate the procurement of such services and the use of such equipment by Agency inspectors.

-Iraq shall have the right to have inspectors accompanied during their inspections by its representatives, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+The Government of Japan shall have the right to have Agency inspectors accompanied during their inspections by Japan's inspectors, provided that Agency inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.